History of Bengal: Deva dynasty

 The Deva dynasty was a Hindu dynasty of medieval Bengal that ruled over eastern Bengal after the collapse of Sena Empire.
 The capital of this dynasty was Bikrampur in present-day Munshiganj District of Bangladesh.
 The inscriptional evidences show that his kingdom was extended up to the present-day Comilla–Noakhali–Chittagong region.
 A later ruler of the dynasty Ariraja-Danuja-Madhava Dasharatha-Deva extended his kingdom to cover much of East Bengal.
 The Deva dynasty endured after Muslim conquests but eventually died out.

-Medieval and early modern Bengal
+Islamic Era

+Ghurids

+The Ghurid invasion of Bengal in 1202 was a military campaign of the Ghurid dynasty led by Muhammad Bhakhtiyar Khalji against the Sena dynasty.
+Bakhtiyar Khalji emerged victorious in the campaign and subsequently annexed Nabadwip, a significant portion of the territory controlled by the Sena Dynasty.
+Following their defeat, Lakshmana Sena, the ruler of the Sena dynasty, retreated to the southeastern region of Bengal.

+Khalijis of Bengal

+The Khalji dynasty was a Turko-Afghan dynasty which was the first independent Muslim Bengali State it lasted between 1204–1231 and was eventually annexed by the Delhi Sultanate.

 Delhi Sultanate (1204–1352)

 The Islamic conquest of Bengal began with the capture of Gauda from the Sena dynasty in 1204.
 Led by Bakhtiar Khilji, an army of several thousand horsemen from the Ghurids overwhelmed Bengali Hindu forces during a blitzkrieg campaign.
 After victory, the Delhi Sultanate maintained a strong vigil on Bengal.
 Coins were inscribed in gold with the Sanskrit inscription Gaudiya Vijaye, meaning "On the conquest of Gauda (Bengal)".
 Several governors of Delhi in Bengal attempted to break away and create an independent state.
 But the Delhi Sultanate managed to suppress Bengal's Muslim separatists for a century.
 Gradually, eastern Bengal was absorbed into Muslim rule by the 14th century, such as through the Conquest of Sylhet.
 Sufis played a role in the Islamic absorption of Bengal.
 During the Tughluq dynasty, the taka was introduced as the imperial currency.